IBM-Cloud/terraform-provider-ibm/website/docs/d/logs-router_tenants.html.markdown

 * `name` - (Required, String) Optional: The name of a tenant.
   * Constraints: The maximum length is `35` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[A-F,0-9,-]/`.
+* `region` - (Required, Forces new resource, String) The region where the tenant for this target exists.
+  * Constraints: The value must match one of the available regions.
+For a list of regions, see the available [IBM Cloud Logs Router Endpoints](https://cloud.ibm.com/docs/logs-router?topic=logs-router-locations).

 ## Attribute Reference